Dammy999/chioma-ilo-ehc/assignment_1.md

 --------------------------------
 # Port 110: Post office protocol (POP)

-It's a service that's used to synchronise mail between a mail server and a mail client
+It's a service that's used to synchronise mail between a mail server and a mail client.

 --------------------------------
 # Port 123: Network Time Protocol (NTP)